Business Continuity And Resilience

 Whether you are starting from the ground up or building on top of an already existing platform or have a diversified global business continuity program, we will help you move up to the next level.
 Our experience with strong organizational business continuity enables us to develop a sound business resilient platform along with our clients where critical issues can be managed and identified before they occur.

-Our HLB HAMT BCM process undergoes continuous testing in real scenarios and it is constantly being updated.
+HLB HAMT’s business continuity plan/ process in UAE process undergoes continuous testing in real scenarios and it is constantly being updated.
 This has allowed us to constantly improve ourselves with the best in class practices.
 The package includes detailed real field level databases, lists which are being used currently in the field.

 At HLB HAMT, we believe in setting high benchmarks for ourselves.
 This is evident from our extensive international business compliance certifications such as the ISO 9001:2008 (Quality Management Systems), ISO 27001:2013 (Information Security Management Systems), Attestation on ISAE 3402(International Standards on Assurance Engagements).
 We are also a Member of the Dubai Quality Group.